Individuals may apply online at www.calu.edu and pay the non-refundable application fee of $25.00 following the guidelines listed.

 Admission for Other Programs

-In addition to degree programs, the University offers certification programs, certificates, letters of completion, and options for non-degree and visiting students.
+In addition to degree programs, the University offers certification programs, certificates, and options for non-degree and visiting students.

 Certification programs prepare individuals to apply for a certification or licensure from a third party, which normally imposes experiences and requirements beyond university credits.
 These additional program requirements develop appropriate competencies in specific areas of specialization.